MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ### sum()

-The results of the previous query indicate that Freeze/Frost events had the most crop damage on average.
-However, the [time chart from the bin() query](#group-data-by-scalar-values) showed that events with crop damage mostly took place in the summer months.
+The results of the previous query indicate that Freeze/Frost events resulted in the most crop damage on average.
+However, the [bin() query](#group-data-into-bins) showed that events with crop damage mostly took place in the summer months.

-The previous `bin()` query only counted events that caused some damage.
-Modify that query to use the [sum()](../sum-aggfunction.md) function instead of the `count()` function, and you can check the total number of damaged crops based on event date.
+The `bin()` query only counted events that caused some damage.
+Modify that query to use the [sum()](../sum-aggfunction.md) function instead of the `count()` function, and you can check the total number of damaged crops by event date.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA1WOwQrCMBBE74X+wxwTsCWth570on5B/YHULLaHpGWzWhQ/3gRBdNjTm2FnepnZn+4UJJbFC+tITOjFspwnTxhIVqIA5ayQJKJaY7rKNOk06hr/vGmrbaM1ygJJNjgcrbdXOvC8ROxhcke8eW95ehIy/gSwy1j9pDWGB4YpqO+YDTqn8wOm4IiRay9jMt/qYo/IxAAAAA==" target="_blank">Run the query</a>